ohmane/react-challenge/README.md

 git commit -m "Files for Challenge 2"

 # Push your new branch to github
-git push -u
+git push --set-upstream origin challenge2
 ```

-Go to your repo on Github, and click the button at the top to create a new pull request.
+Go to your repo on Github, and click the "New pull request" button at the top to create a new pull request.

 When your pull request has been created and you are ready to have it graded, **please submit the url to the opened pull request to the assignment on Canvas**.